 - Size: as large as possible depending on application.
-Minimum is 10"x10".
-Located within 36 inches of the pilot to the side or back of the fireplace (si - Located within 36 inches of the pilot to the side or back of the fireplace (see "Routing the Gas Line", page 38)
+Minimum is 10"x10". - Located within 36 inches of the pilot to the side or back of the fireplace (see "Routing the Gas Line")

 The size and location of the access panel may vary, but in all cases, it must allow the technician to comfortably access and service the fireplace's gas and electrical components.
 These components are attached to the pilot on a flexible gas line and can be moved within 36 inches of the pilot (located at the center front of the burner) to the side or back of the fireplace.